 I’m planning on doing a trip somewhere remote and adventurous, travelling via motorbike.
-I’ve been pondering it for ages and i’m about 75% of the way to deciding to make a real plan.
+I’ve been pondering it for ages and I’m about 75% of the way to deciding to make a real plan.
 I’m thinking either Northern India or Mongolia.
-Taking a leaf out of the Long Way Round/Down’s book, it’s just something I’ve always wanted to do and what better way to travel then on the back of a shiny, two wheeled chariot!
+Taking a leaf out of the Long Way Round/Down’s book, it’s just something I’ve always wanted to do and what better way to travel than on the back of a shiny, two-wheeled chariot!

 I wrote a post a while ago about driving around Scotland in a van.
 There’s a specific line in that post where I bounce the rather romantic notion of driving around with the ‘wind in your hair’, around.
 I want to talk more about that, because it’s a feeling I do truly, and wholeheartedly enjoy on some primitive, animalistic level. – There’s just something intoxicating about speed and the feeling of the atmosphere flashing past your face at such a pace that it pushes your hair back and makes your cheeks ripple and flap like you the star of one of those overpriced skydiving videos.

-But we can go one better then a van (several better in fact), motorbikes..
-What kind of self respecting, road going savage doesn’t like motorbikes?
+But we can go one better than a van (several better in fact), motorbikes.
+What kind of self-respecting, road going savage doesn’t like motorbikes?
 I’ve ridden a bike for about 10 years now and I’d compare a good bike to something like an orgasm with wheels.
 It the only spot outside of a fist fight where you get to feel like Mad Max, James Bond and the Terminator all rolled into one.

-Still the Insurance companies aren’t raining on everyone’s parade without good reason, a downside to travelling via motorbike (that our mother’s i’m sure, will continue to remind us of) is the fact that bikes can be dangerous.
+Still, the insurance companies aren’t raining on everyone’s parade without good reason, a downside to travelling via motorbike (that our mothers I’m sure, will continue to remind us of) is the fact that bikes can be dangerous.
 Given you’re literally straddling a motor with wheels, it’s not really any wonder things can get a little hairy sometimes, especially among inexperienced riders.
-So my advice, keep your mother happy and gear up with the best boots for motorcycle riding, a Fly jacket and a motorcycle helmet.
+So my advice, keep your mother happy and gear up with the best boots money can buy, a kickass jacket and the most expensive motorcycle helmet you can afford.
+Even if you have to pick your gear up second hand, like a good friend of mine did recently from Brick Lane Market (one of the best London markets for things like motorcycle gear).
 Mother knows best after all, better safe than sorry.

 Christchurch to the Coast